Lightning-Universe/lightning-flash/docs/source/general/data.rst

 However, after model training, it requires a lot of engineering overhead to make inference on raw data and deploy the model in production environnement.
 Usually, extra processing logic should be added to bridge the gap between training data and raw data.

-The :class:`~flash.data.process.Preprocess` and :class:`~flash.data.process.Postprocess` classes can be used to store the data as well as the preprocessing and postprocessing transforms.
-The :class:`~flash.data.process.Serializer` class provides the logic for converting :class:`~flash.data.process.Postprocess` outputs to the desired predict format (e.g. classes, labels, probabilites, etc.).
+The :class:`~flash.core.data.process.Preprocess` and :class:`~flash.core.data.process.Postprocess` classes can be used to store the data as well as the preprocessing and postprocessing transforms.
+The :class:`~flash.core.data.process.Serializer` class provides the logic for converting :class:`~flash.core.data.process.Postprocess` outputs to the desired predict format (e.g. classes, labels, probabilites, etc.).

 By providing a series of hooks that can be overridden with custom data processing logic,